dafow/ytpl/readme.md

-##YTPL
+## YTPL

-A Youtube playlists backup app written in PHP and built with the F3 micro-framework
+A Youtube playlists backup app written in PHP and built with the F3 micro-framework.

-##todo:
+YTPL builds a history of names for videos in Youtube playlists so you can easily maintain your playlists.
+No more deleted or private videos in your vaporwave-micro-house-trap-chillout playlist !

+## todo:
+- public/private playlist ? to allow users to browse other users' playlists
 - frontend rewrite (react ?)
 - google oauth ?
 - ajax sync